RoadieHQ/backstage/plugins/tech-insights-backend-module-jsonfc/api-report.md

 import { TechInsightsStore } from '@backstage/plugin-tech-insights-common';
 import { TopLevelCondition } from 'json-rules-engine';

-// Warning: (ae-missing-release-tag) "JsonRuleBooleanCheckResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface JsonRuleBooleanCheckResult extends BooleanCheckResult {
   // (undocumented)
   check: JsonRuleCheckResponse;
 }

-// Warning: (ae-missing-release-tag) "JsonRuleCheckResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export interface JsonRuleCheckResponse extends CheckResponse {
   // (undocumented)